arcadeJHS/AngularVueIntegration/README.md

 }
 ```
 The old app already depends on Angular, which is included as an old script tag.
 Hence, to allow the new bundles to access things defined by other javascript on the page, avoid duplication in the build process, and duplication warnings at runtime, we take advantage of [Webpack externals][5].
-The `angular` dependency will be present in the consumer's environment.
+The `angular` dependency is supposed to be already present in the consumer's environment.
 Again, we will make use of it later on.

 ### package.json